-During our recent MedSchoolCoach webinar, “Establishing Your Brand: How to be Unique When Applying to Medical School”, Dr. Mehta, CEO of MedSchoolCoach, spoke with Dr. Marinelli, MedSchoolCoach Director of Advising, about the personal statement if she thought there were any clichés applicants tend to use and ultimately, hinder their chances of being accepted.
+During a recent MedSchoolCoach webinar, “Establishing Your Brand: How to be Unique When Applying to Medical School,” Dr. Mehta, CEO of MedSchoolCoach, spoke with Dr. Marinelli, MedSchoolCoach Director of Advising, about the personal statement if she thought there were any clichés applicants tend to use and ultimately, hinder their chances of being accepted.
 Read on to learn about mistakes to avoid in a personal statement.

 Dr. Mehta: Here’s a question, Dr. Marinelli.
 Are there any clichés to avoid in the personal statement?